-Hong Kong provides a wealth of outdoor leisure and cultural activities in both rural and urban areas that you can enjoy with your family.
+Hong Kong provides a wealth of outdoor leisure and community cultural arts events in both rural and urban areas that you can enjoy with your family.
 Here you can learn more about Hong Kong’s numerous fascinating places and facilities for outdoor activities, including beaches, country parks and campgrounds and barbecue locations.

 Public Beaches, Swimming Pools and Water Sports